Article

-In recent years, artificial intelligence (AI) applications have exploded in popularity.
-A few examples include text editors, facial recognition systems, digital assistants, and much more.
-Simply put, AI is the ability for machines to perform tasks that require a certain level of intelligence.
-As an overarching branch of computer science, AI contains a number of subsets, two of the most common are machine learning and deep learning.
+In recent years, artificial intelligence (AI) applications have surged in popularity.
+Examples include text editors, facial recognition systems, and digital assistants.
+Simply put, AI enables machines to perform tasks that require intelligence.
+As a branch of computer science, AI contains several subsets, with machine learning and deep learning among the most common.

 What is Machine Learning?

-Machine learning algorithms are trained to parse data into bits, then recombine that data to learn and solve problems in order to make knowledgeable decisions.
-Machine learning systems are trained with structured data in which patterns are clearly defined.
-While machine learning models can get better at solving problems with limited supervision, they can still require some human guidance, especially if they get stuck on a problem.
+Machine learning algorithms parse data into smaller pieces, then recombine that data to learn and solve problems.
+Through this process, they make informed decisions.
+Engineers train machine learning systems with structured data, where patterns are clearly defined.
+Although models improve with limited supervision, they still need human guidance when they get stuck.

-Machine learning is commonly used in image and speech recognition, email spam detectors, and to predict shifts in weather and stock markets.
+In practice, machine learning powers image and speech recognition, email spam filters, and predictions in weather and stock markets.

 What is Deep Learning?